 The X.25 network interface software and hardware allow the router to communicate over a public X.25 network.
 The X.25 network interface complies with CCITT 1980 and 1984 specifications for X.25 interfaces by offering multiplexed channels and reliable end-to-end data transfer across a wide area network.

-Refer to the Network Interface Operations Guide for information about the X.25 configuration and monitoring commands.
+Refer to the Network Interface Operations Guide for information about the X.25 configuration and monitoring commands for both the X.25 network interface and the X.25-LLC2 pseudo interface.